Denman Street, London

 Christopher, fifteen years old, stands beside Mrs Shears' dead dog.
 It has been speared with a garden fork, it is seven minutes after midnight and Christopher is under suspicion.
 He records each fact in a book he is writing to solve the mystery of who murdered Wellington.
 He has an extraordinary brain, exceptional at maths while ill-equipped to interpret everyday life.
 He has never ventured alone beyond the end of his road, he detests being touched and he distrusts strangers.
 But his detective work, forbidden by his father, takes him on a frightening journey that upturns his world.

-When the production transferred to the Apollo Theatre in London's West End where the staging was reconfigured for a traditional proscenium-style theatre Charles Spencer in the Daily Telegraph noted how "Marianne Elliott's beautiful, ingenious and deeply felt production has now transferred triumphantly to the West End.
+When the production transferred to the Apollo Theatre in March 2013 in London's West End where the staging was reconfigured for a traditional proscenium-style theatre Charles Spencer in the Daily Telegraph noted how "Marianne Elliott's beautiful, ingenious and deeply felt production has now transferred triumphantly to the West End.
 The show manages to be theatrical while remaining entirely true to the spirit of the book."
 In the Times Dominic Maxwell described how "the staging gets faster, funnier and riskier to match, culminating in a second act that is a phenomenal combination of storytelling and spectacle, a theatrical rush equal to anything on the London stage... there's no mystery at all to why this rich and dazzling play has moved to the West End."
 Ian Shuttleworth in the Financial Times commented that "moving it into the proscenium-arch space of the Apollo has entailed a rethink: what had been the central playing area now becomes a cube onstage, with back and side walls as well as floor covered with a graph-paper design.
 This works in the show's favour, reducing the impression of faux-intimacy and introducing a physical distance from Christopher to match the emotional one."
 Over in the Independent Paul Taylor highlighted that "Simon Stephens's imaginative adaptation and Marianne Elliott's brilliant production find solutions that actually manage to throw fresh and arresting light on the material while keeping a perfect equipoise between the comedy and the heartache."
 Lyn Gardner in the Guardian explained that the stage play ia "a hugely entertaining meditation on the nature of truth and how we present ourselves to each other" and Julie Carpenter in the Daily Express said that it was a "fitting homage to Haddon's much-loved novel."
 In the London Evening Standard Henry Hitchings wrote: "This appealing and ingenious adaptation of Mark Haddon's cult novel...
 Marianne Elliott's production, which then felt dazzlingly inventive, has been rejigged to fit a larger West End space with different sightlines.
 No longer staged in the round, it makes a freshly powerful impression... a beautiful, eloquent show about the wonders of a life that initially seems hopelessly constrained."
 Quentin Letts in the Daily Mail held that, "for all the tricks and ingenious representations of lines and sums and basic face drawings - with which people on the autistic spectrum try to learn about emotions - the story is a very human one.
 It is about valiant, bemused, adorable Christopher and the sadness of his estranged parents as they struggle to keep him calm."
 In the London Metro Siobhan Murphy thought that "Finn Ross's inspired video projections and Paule Constable's light show offer a shock and awe approach to delving into Christopher's singular wonders and fears...
 But this is, nonetheless, a bittersweet story told with verve and passion."

 When this production was originally seen at the National Theatre's Cottesloe Theatre in August 2012 when it was staged 'in-the-round' Michael Coveney in the Independent highlighted that "this is a profoundly moving play about adolescence, fractured families, mathematics, colours and lights."
 Michael Billington in the Guardian noted that the whole thing is "done with enormous flair... this is a highly skilful adaptation" and in the Times Libby Purves said that "putting a well-loved book on stage is risky, but here a remarkable play has been made from Mark Haddon's Whitbread Award-winner, rendering its wit and insight and even offering fresh insights... there is a simple, stunning design by Bunny Christie and unbelievable lighting by Paule Constable... brilliant, deep and funny."
 Alexander Gilmour in the Financial Times commented that "Marianne Elliott's direction is dynamic and stylish, if faintly congested.
 The show is mime-heavy, for instance: often it works but often it feels superfluous."
 Patrick Marmion in the Daily Mail thought that "the National is priming theatre-goers with an adaptation of the book that taps into the public's hunger for insights into the inscrutable minds of autistic people.
 The show teaches in a way that's intelligent, sensitive, touching and strikingly inventive."
 In the Daily Telegraph Laura Thompson wrote that: "This adaptation by the acclaimed playwright Simon Stephens is intensely, innately theatrical; it is also funny and extremely moving... the entire production is marked by a breathless fluidity that is emotional rather than cerebral."
 Michael Billington in the Guardian described how this production "was greeted with a great roar of approval.
 And, even though I found myself resisting occasional touches of self-conscious cuteness and sentimentality in Marianne Elliott's production, I readily acknowledge the whole thing is done with enormous flair... this is a highly skilful adaptation."
 Simon Edge in the Daily Express explained that "once actors depict Christopher's harassed parents or his neighbours Mr and Mrs Shears, we see the characters through our eyes not his," adding that "what the production loses by diluting Christopher's voice it makes up for when it shows the very real dilemmas for parents whose love for their disabled son is balanced by a terror of not coping."
 Henry Hitchings in the London Evening Standard noted how, "true to the original novel, [Simon Stephens'] version drips with ideas, especially about the nature of objects and the importance in our world of mathematical sequences... director Marianne Elliott confidently evokes the alien landscape of Christopher's mind."